Loading NuWatt Energy...

 The Successor Solar Incentive (SuSI) Administratively Determined Incentive (ADI) is New Jersey's production-based incentive for solar projects up to 5 MW.
 Non-residential projects receive approximately $100-110/MWh for 15 years, with public entities (schools, municipalities, government buildings) receiving an additional +$20/MWh bonus.
 This is paid on actual production, not capacity, making it a reliable revenue stream that significantly improves project economics.
 ADI payments stack on top of the federal ITC and MACRS depreciation.

 The Modified Accelerated Cost Recovery System (MACRS) allows businesses to depreciate commercial solar systems over 5 years for tax purposes, even though the panels last 25+ years.
-In 2026, there is an additional 20% first-year bonus depreciation.
-This means a significant portion of the system cost can be deducted in Year 1, with the remainder spread over the following 4 years.
-However, the ITC reduces the depreciable basis by half (e.g., with a 30% ITC, the depreciable basis is 85% of total cost).
-Bonus depreciation drops to 0% in 2027, making 2026 projects more advantageous.
+Under OBBBA, 100% first-year bonus depreciation is permanently restored for property placed in service after January 19, 2025, so the entire depreciable basis can be deducted in Year 1.
+The ITC reduces the depreciable basis by half the credit claimed (e.g., with a 30% ITC, the depreciable basis is 85% of total cost).
+Because the 100% bonus is permanent rather than a phasedown, the timing benefit no longer disappears in 2027.

 Commercial solar costs in New Jersey range from $1.15/W to $2.40/W depending on system size.
 Small business systems (25-100 kW) cost $1.95-$2.40/W, mid-size commercial (100-500 kW) costs $1.50-$1.85/W, and large-scale projects (500+ kW) cost $1.15-$1.45/W. A typical 100 kW small commercial rooftop system costs $195,000-$240,000 before incentives.
 After the 30% ITC, MACRS depreciation, and SuSI ADI revenue, the effective cost is substantially lower.